-Apple’s confirmed a new macOS Big Sur 11.3 update for Mac and the software is currently in beta testing ahead of a wider release later this year.
+Apple’s confirmed a macOS Big Sur 11.3 update for Mac and the software is currently in beta testing ahead of a release later this year.

-macOS Big Sur 11.3 is another milestone release which means it will bring new features, security enhancements, and bug fixes to Apple’s Mac lineup.
+macOS Big Sur 11.3 is a milestone release which means it will bring new features, security enhancements, and bug fixes to Apple’s Mac lineup.

 We don’t have an official macOS Big Sur 11.3 release date yet, but Mac users who don’t want to wait for the official release can download a pre-release version of the software right now via Apple’s beta program.